Quantum computational chemistry: Quantum computing and simulation

 \subsection{Quantum simulation}

-In this work, we focus on the digital quantum simulation of many-body quantum systems - specifically molecules.
+In this review, we focus on the digital quantum simulation of many-body quantum systems.
 Digital quantum simulation maps the target problem onto a set of gates which can be implemented by a quantum computer.
 A universal quantum computer can be programmed to perform many different simulations.
 This can be contrasted with analog quantum simulation, where the simulator emulates a specific real system of interest.
-Analog simulators are less controllable, but are more robust to noise, and therefore easier to construct.
-To date, there have been several proposals for the simulation of chemistry using analog simulators~\cite{huh2015boson,huh2017vibronic, arguello2018analog}, some of which have been experimentally realised~\cite{sparrow2018simulating,shen2018vibronic}.
-Digital quantum simulation is more vulnerable to noise and device imperfections.
-Although such imperfections can be addressed via error correction, this requires additional qubits and places stringent requirements on gate fidelities~\cite{PhysRevA.95.032338}.
-In this work we focus solely on digital quantum simulation of chemistry problems.
-We refer the reader to Ref.~\cite{RevModPhys.86.153} for information about quantum simulation of other physical systems, and analog quantum simulation.\\
+However, analog simulators are generally considered more robust to noise, and therefore easier to construct \cite{RevModPhys.86.153}.
+To date, there have been several proposals for the simulation of chemistry using analog simulators~\cite{0953-4075-44-19-195302,huh2015boson,huh2017vibronic, chin2018quantum,arguello2018analog}, some of which have been experimentally realised~\cite{0295-5075-80-6-67008,clements2017experimental,HU2018293,sparrow2018simulating,shen2018vibronic}.
+Nevertheless, to perform accurate simulations of large chemical systems, we will likely require digital quantum simulation, as it is not yet clear how to protect large analog simulations from errors.
+Digital quantum simulation is more vulnerable to noise and device imperfections than analog simulation.
+While such imperfections can be addressed via error correction, this requires additional qubits and places stringent requirements on gate fidelities.
+In this review we focus solely on digital quantum simulation of chemistry problems.
+We refer the reader to the works of \textcite{houck2012chip,Schneidertrappedion,blatt2012quantum,aspuru2012photonic, RevModPhys.86.153} for information about digital quantum simulation of other physical systems, and analog quantum simulation.\\

 The numerous problems in chemistry that can be simulated on a quantum computer can be divided into static and dynamics problems.
-Here, we use `dynamics' to mean evolving wavefunctions in time and seeing how certain observables vary, as opposed to chemical reaction dynamics, which are discussed separately below.
+Here, we use `dynamics' to mean evolving wavefunctions in time and seeing how certain observables vary, as opposed to chemical reaction dynamics, which are discussed separately below.\\